The LOI deadline for the current application cycle is April 2, 2018.

-Detailed application instructions/information can be found in the most recent GGACT RFA here.
+Detailed application instructions/information can be found in the current GGACT RFA here.

 Eligibility and Selection Criteria: Applications will be accepted from faculty members at CTSA institutions that also have established pediatric stem cell transplant programs.
 Corporate sponsored trials funded by NIH SBIR/STTR mechanisms to be conducted at CTSA institutions are fully eligible.
 While other corporate-sponsored trials conducted at CTSA institutions are eligible for support, preference will be given to NIH-funded trials, trials supported by patient advocacy groups, or public-private partnerships.
 Special terms and conditions may apply to corporate-sponsored trials.